 How can I be good at anything?

-…. and of course this sort of damaging thoughts occur and the feel good factor of the compliment does diminish a bit.
+…. and of course these kinds of damaging thoughts do occur and the feel good factor of the compliment does diminish a bit.

 Needless to say, the fact remains that compliments feel good; A sincerely given compliment feels divine, puts both the giver and the receiver of the compliment into a good mood, lifts your spirits and you are more likely to spread these feel good vibes to people around you and make the world a slightly better place.